How to tip, how much, when and to whom?

 Also, these amounts will differ because the cruise lines also stress that a portion of the service fees a.k.a automatic gratuities, also goes to many of the crew members who work behind the scenes and/or a shared crew incidentals/emergency fund.

-If your daily service charge is, for example, $14.75 per person per day, the breakdown could be:
+If your daily service charge is, for example, based on $14.75 per person per day, the breakdown could be:

 – Waiter: $4.75